New AtlanticistApr 14, 2020

-Phillip Cornell is a senior fellow at the Atlantic Council’s Global Energy Center.
+Phillip Cornell is a nonresident senior fellow at the Atlantic Council’s Global Energy Center.
 He is a specialist on energy and foreign policy, global energy markets and regulatory issues, critical energy infrastructure protection, energy security strategy and policy, Saudi Arabian oil policy, Gulf energy economics, and sustainable energy transition policy.

-Prior to joining the Atlantic Council, Cornell was a senior corporate planning advisor to the Chairman and CEO of Saudi Aramco, where he provided market analysis and business development support to the executive management during the implementation of Saudi oil price strategy.
+Prior to joining the Atlantic Council, Cornell was a senior corporate planning advisor to the chairman and CEO of Saudi Aramco, where he provided market analysis and business development support to the executive management during the implementation of Saudi oil price strategy.
 In that capacity, he also provided advice to the Royal Court in the context of Saudi economic transition and foreign policy.

-From 2011-2014 he was special advisor to the executive director of the International Energy Agency (IEA) in Paris, responsible for strategic messaging and policy advice to the Executive Office of the IEA.
+From 2011-2014, he was special advisor to the executive director of the International Energy Agency (IEA) in Paris, responsible for strategic messaging and policy advice to the Executive Office of the IEA.
 Previously, he developed IEA simulations and war-gaming among ministries in preparation for major oil and gas emergencies.